kssilveira/idle-game-engine/README.md

 More features from kittens game:

-- change 'create' command to also make other resources (remove premature return)
 - create 'max' command that skips and buys the max

 - change solve commands to string